Feasibility and Single Parameter Scaling of Extinctions in Large Ecological Communities

 {\bf Conclusion.} I have shown that RMT correctly predicts the distribution of species abundances for equilibrium solutions of multispecies Lotka-Volterra ecosystems.
 The theory predicts the emergence of unfeasibility and the distribution of species with negative abundances in solutions to Eq.~\eqref{equi2}.
 Its range of validity lies inside the stability boundary of fixed-point solutions, and therefore demonstrates that feasibility generically breaks down before stability.
 Because the theory is statistical, it cannot rule out that the opposite occurs in rare, specific instances, however I have never observed this numerically.

-I further made the point that species with negative abundances for Eq.~\eqref{equi2} are those that get extinct under the dynamics of Eq.~\eqref{lv}.
-There is no rigorous basis for this connection at this time, however numerics support it unambiguously.
-Deriving this connection rigorously is highly desirable.
+I further made a one-to-one connection between species with negative abundances for Eq.~\eqref{equi2} and those that get extinct under the dynamics of Eq.~\eqref{lv}.
+This connection is rigorous as long as the relative number of extinct species is small, $S_e/S \ll 1$.
+This is shown in the Supplementary Information.
 An important consequence of this connection and of the Gaussianity of the abundances distribution is the numerically confirmed conjecture that extinctions obey a single-parameter scaling law.